Quarterly Report of the Chief Executive Officer of ARPANSA - January to March 2020

 Significant regulatory activities

-ARPANSA conducted six scheduled inspections and 11 site visits during the quarter.
+ARPANSA conducted six scheduled and three additional inspections, and six site visits, during the quarter.
 ARPANSA undertakes a program of scheduled inspections of licence holders to monitor compliance with the Act and the Australian Radiation Protection and Nuclear Safety Regulations 2018 (ARPANS Regulations).
-The scope and frequency of inspections is determined from an assessment of the risk presented from the controlled activity and takes into account a range of factors including licence holder safety performance.
+The scope and frequency of inspections are determined from an assessment of the risk presented from the controlled activity and a range of factors including licence holder safety performance.

-This quarter’s inspections identified one potential non-compliance and five areas for improvement.
-Potential non-compliances indicate an area where the licence holder may not have complied with legislation or a condition of licence, such as adherence to a code – once confirmed these are considered to be a breach.
+This quarter’s inspections identified two potential non-compliances.
+Fifteen areas for improvement were also identified.
+Potential non-compliances indicate an area where the licence holder may not have complied with legislation or a condition of licence, such as adherence to a code – once confirmed these are considered a breach as described in section ‘Details of any breach of licence conditions by a licensee’ of this report.
 Areas for improvement indicate where licence holder safety performance could be improved, such as to meet international best practice.

 Inspections play an important part in ARPANSA's compliance and performance monitoring program.
 A well implemented, rigorous inspection program supplemented by monitoring and performance reviews provides assurances that licence holders are operating safely.
-The inspection reports can be found at www.arpansa.gov.au/regulation/inspections/reports.
+The inspection reports can be found on ARPANSA’s website at www.arpansa.gov.au/regulation/inspections/reports.

 Radioactive material import and export permits